 Professional and Community Involvement

-Mr. Monahan is a member of the American Bankruptcy Institute, the Turnaround Management Association, the Boston Bar Association and the Massachusetts Bar Association.
+Sean is an active member of the Commercial Finance Association, the Turnaround Management Association, the Boston Bar Association and the Massachusetts Bar Association.
 He lives in Salem, Massachusetts, with his wife and daughters.